AyeCode/invoicing/readme.txt

 * Bump tested upto WP version - CHANGED
 * Send BCC email to admin for Payment Reminder - ADDED
 * Ability to create payment forms - ADDED
+* If VAT is enabled, you can now disable taxes on a per item basis - ADDED

 = 1.0.18 =
 * Display customer notes on the invoice print page - ADDED